-(2) Due to the reduction in oversampling ratio (OSR) related to high data rates of the sinc filter, full resolution may not be available.
+(2) Due to the reduction in oversampling ratio (OSR) related to high data rates, full 32-bit resolution is not be available in sinc filter mode.

-(3) In sinc-filter mode, the output does not clip at half-scale code when the full-scale range is exceeded.
+(3) In sinc-filter mode, the output does not clip at corresponding positive or negative code when the full-scale range is exceeded.

-8.4.8 Reading Data
+9.4.9 Reading Data

-The ADS1283 provides two modes to read conversion data: read-data-continuous and read-data-by-command.
+The ADS1284 provides two modes to read conversion data: read-data-continuous mode and read-data-by-command mode.

-8.4.8.1 Read-Data-Continuous Mode
+9.4.9.1 Read-Data-Continuous Mode

-In the read-data-continuous mode, the conversion data are shifted out directly from the device without the need for sending a read command.
+In the read-data-continuous mode, conversion data are read from the ADC without need for the read command.
 This mode is the default mode at power-on.
 This mode is also enabled by the RDATAC command.
-When DRDY goes low, indicating that new data are available, the MSB of data appears on DOUT, as shown in Figure 53.
-The data are normally read on the rising edge of SCLK, at the occurrence of the first falling edge of SCLK, DRDY returns high.
-After 32 bits of data have been shifted out, further SCLK transitions cause DOUT to go low.
+When DRDY goes low, indicating that new data are available, the MSB of data is placed on DOUT, as shown in Figure 61.
+The data are read (latched) by the user on the rising edges of SCLK.
+At the first falling edge of SCLK, DRDY returns high.
+After 32 bits of data have been read, further SCLK transitions cause DOUT to go low.
 If desired, the read operation may be stopped at 24 bits.
-The data shift operation must be completed within four CLK periods before DRDY falls again or the data may be corrupted.
+The entire data shift operation must be completed within four CLK periods before DRDY falls again or the data may be corrupted.

-When a SDATAC command is issued, the \overline{DRDY} output is blocked but the ADS1283 continues conversions.
-In stop continuous mode, the data can only be read by command.
+When a SDATAC command is issued, the DRDY output is blocked but the ADS1284 continues conversions.
+In stop continuous mode, the data is read by command.